trusharmistry/ForPi_dotnet/ReadMe.md

    ```
    git clone https://github.com/trusharmistry/ForPi_dotnet
    ```
- - We will be using the following two services to get this going:
+ - We will be using the following two services to a. make our asp.net app publicly visible and be able to respond to sms:

    - *ngrok*
      Open an [account](https://ngrok.com).
 Free for single use.